Mexico City – Day 2 & 3: Tacos and Culture

 Post-Scriptum

-During my first week, I was still a bit overwhelmed by everything going on and I hadn’t quite fallen in the routine of writing.
-For this reason, some of these descriptions might seem a bit too dry and superficial.
-It took a few more days for me to start pulling up my sleeves and start dedicating more time to journalling so you can expect better entries from now on, I promise!
+During my first week, I was still a bit overwhelmed by everything going on, and I hadn’t quite fallen into the routine of writing.
+For this reason, some of these descriptions might seem a bit dry or superficial.
+It took a few more days for me to start rolling up my sleeves and dedicating more time to journalling – so you can expect better entries from now on, I promise!